-Whilst measures may vary from site to site there are common measures that should be in place for every site such as flushing infrequently used outlets, regular temperature monitoring, cleaning and descale of outlets as well as regular servicing of water heaters, cooling towers and air conditioning systems.
+Whilst measures may vary there are common measures that should be in place for every site such as flushing infrequently used outlets, regular temperature monitoring, cleaning and descale of outlets as well as regular servicing of water heaters, cooling towers and air conditioning systems.

 Legionella bacteria needs the correct environment to grow.
 The HSE has identified that outlets that have not been used within a week present an increased risk of Legionella bacterial growth.
 Infrequently used outlets need to be either removed if no longer needed or flushed on a weekly basis to minimise the risk of Legionella.

-In any hot and cold water system there are outlets which will encourage the growth of legionella bacteria.
-Shower heads and other spray outlets are some of the most common areas where bacteria may grow and because they spray water there is an increased risk in passing on the bacteria.
+In any hot and cold-water system there are outlets which will encourage the growth of legionella bacteria.
+Shower heads and other spray outlets are some of the most common areas where bacteria may grow and because they spray water there is an increased risk of passing on the bacteria.
 All spray outlets such as showers should be dismantled, cleaned and disinfected on at least a quarterly basis.

 Thermostatic Mixing Valves or TMV's artificially adjust water temperatures to minimise the risk of scalding.
 Unfortunately, the temperature range that these valves adjust the water temperature too may promote bacterial growth.
 To minimise the risk Thermostatic Mixing Valves should be serviced and cleaned on a regular basis.